ClusterWS/ClusterWS-Client-JS/README.md

 /**
-    You can get channel by channel name only if you were subscribed in another place and can not pass channel variable */
+    You can get channel by channel name only if you were subscribed before */

 cws.getChannelByName('channel name').publish(data)